darshanpandhi/SimpliSell/Docs/ARCHITECTURE.md

 **Credentials**

-*   Authenticate users, and validates that the password meets password standards
+*   Authenticate users, and validates that a password meets the password standard

 ##  Persistence Layer
 *   Information is stored and retrived from a database or file system